telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

     }

 <!--*-->
-When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling combined with a large number of data items&mdash;for example, thousands&mdash;might hinder the easy access to all table rows, because the large number of data items will require a great deal of touch scrolling.
-On the other hand, using virtual scrolling with a very small number of items&mdash;for example, less than two hundred&mdash;does not make much sense either.
+When using mobile touch devices, which do not have a visible scrollbar that can be grabbed and dragged, virtual scrolling of a large number of data items (for example thousands) might hinder the easy access to all table rows, because the large number of data items will require a great deal of touch scrolling.
+On the other hand, using virtual scrolling with a very small number of items (for example, less than 200) does not make much sense either.
 Virtual scrolling on touch devices relies on drag-and-drop events, which are slower than native scrolling.
 This might lead to performance issues.

+When a virtualized Grid is scrolled, it renders the table rows for the reached scroll position on the fly.
+Assuming the local data is used, or the remote data has already been loaded and cached, then the rendering rate and performance depend on the following:

+* the page size
+* the Grid height
+* the scrolling speed
+* the total number of data items

+If the total number of items is very large and scrolling is fast, the Grid table can be re-rendered rather frequently.
+If this is combined with a large page size, a perceived lack of scrolling smoothness may be observed.
+In such cases, consider reducing the page size and increasing the Grid height to reduce the table re-rendering frequency.

-#### Limitations
+#### Limitations of virtual scrolling

 * Horizontal scrolling is not virtualized.